Sematre/typst-letter-pro/src/lib.typ

 ///   )
 ///   ```
 ///
-/// - page-numbering (string, function, none): Defines the format of the page numbers.
+/// - page-numbering (auto, string, function, none): Defines the format of the page numbers.
 ///   #table(
 ///     columns: (auto, 1fr),
 ///     stroke: 0.5pt + gray,
 ///
 ///     text(weight: "semibold")[Type], text(weight: "semibold")[Description],
+///     [auto],     [Automatically determines the document language and chooses an appropriate translation.],
 ///     [string],   [A numbering pattern as specified by the official documentation of the #link("https://typst.app/docs/reference/model/numbering/", text(blue)[_numbering_]) function.],
 ///     [function], [
 ///       A function that returns the page number for each page.\